Giancarlo Stanton Preview, Player Props: Yankees vs. Red Sox

 Giancarlo Stanton At The Plate

-- In 26 games this year (36.1%), Stanton has picked up an RBI, and in 12 of those games (16.7%) he had more than one.
-He has also driven home three or more of his team's runs in five contests.
+- In 35.6% of his games this year, Stanton has notched at least one RBI.
+In 12 of those games (16.4%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.

-- In 28 of 72 games this season, he has scored, and four of those games included multiple runs.
+- He has scored in 28 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.